Two Decades Of Criminal Defense Experience

 Do I have to show up in court if I am the victim of a crime but I do not want to prosecute?

-If you have been served with a subpoena, then you must appear.
+If you have been served with a subpoena, then you must appear in court.
 If you do not appear, then the party who issued the subpoena may seek a court order to show cause that will require your appearance.

 What is tampering with a witness?

-The domestic battery was an accident – can I get the charges dropped?
+The alleged domestic battery incident was an accident.
+Can I get the charges dropped?

 What is the domestic violence diversion program?